Minnesota short-term disability insurance provides twin benefits. A temporary policy protects your paycheck in two ways: for accidents and illnesses.

-Short-term disability insurance in Minnesota covers these non-pregnancy medical events as well!
+Short-term disability insurance in Minnesota covers these medical events.

 Coverage for Employees

 If you are seeking a policy covering normal childbirth, you have to look in the right place.
 Maternity leave income comes only through policies covering childbirth.
 Policies sold directly to individuals do not fit this description.
-Only MN short-term disability employee benefits meet this need.
+Only short-term disability employee benefits meet this need in Minnesota.

-The state administers the Social Security Disability program, but that does not address temporary disabilities.
-You must be permanently disabled to collect this benefit.
+The state administers the Social Security Disability program, but that does not address temporary conditions.
+It covers permanent conditions expected to last a year or more only.

-The State of Minnesota administers a disability insurance program addressing on the job medical events.
+The State of Minnesota administers a workers compensation program addressing on the job medical events.
 There are separate regulations for disabilities broken down into four categories: total temporary, partial temporary, total permanent and partial permanent.
 If you are injured while working, this state-based program will provide income replacement.

 State family leave regulations provide for unpaid job-protected leave.
+The law extends federal family leave rights to more employees.
 However, income replacement is left for employers and workers to address through private policies.

 Image credit: kbuntu / 123RF Stock Photo